Koen Wauters: Actor

-Koen Wauters has acted in 2 Dutch movies, My Blue Heaven (1990) and Intensive Care (1991).
+Wauters has acted in two Dutch movies, My Blue Heaven (1990) and Intensive Care (1991).

 Television presenter

-Koen Wauters started his career as a TV presenter in 1989, as one of the first faces for the new Flemish TV station vtm.
+Wauters started his career as a TV presenter in 1989, as one of the first faces for the new Flemish TV station vtm.
 He has presented shows like De Super 50 (a hitparade show), Familieraad, Wedden dat?, 1 tegen 100 and Op zoek naar Maria.

 Together with his brother Kris Wauters, also a member of Clouseau, he presented all three seasons of the Flemish version of Pop Idol, Idool 2003, Idool 2004 and Idool 2007.
 He also hosted X Factor (Belgium) in 2005.
 Since 2011, he has been one of the coach in The Voice van Vlaanderen, and since 2012, he has been presenting Belgium's Got Talent on vtm.
+In 2025, he presented, with Eva De Roo, the reality talent show, Lift You Up.

 Race car driver

-The main hobby of Koen Wauters is race car driving.
-He has competed in the Dakar Rally 11 times, and finished 9 times.
+The main hobby of Wauters is race car driving.
+He has competed in the Dakar Rally 11 times, and finished nine times.
 Together with his brother Kris, he competes in the Belgian GT Championship.
 His first win in this championship was at the Spa-Francorchamps circuit on 10 May 2009.

-It is a little-known fact that Koen Wauters also participated as a co-driver on the Legend Boucles de Spa, both 2010 and 2011.
+It is a little-known fact that Wauters also participated as a co-driver on the Legend Boucles de Spa, both 2010 and 2011.
 He was co-driver to Marc Duez, another well-known Belgian racing driver for the FSE-team, together with other legendary drivers such as Ari Vatanen, Robert Droogmans and Jacques Castelein.

 Wauters made one appearance in the NASCAR Whelen Euro Series in 2018 at the season finale round at Circuit Zolder.
 He drove for PK Carsport in the No. 24 entry, substituting for Anthony Kumpen who had been suspended earlier in the year by the Royal Automobile Club of Belgium for failing a drug test during the 2018 24 Hours of Zolder.

 Personal life

-After earlier relations with Babette van Veen and Dagmar Liekens, Koen Wauters met then MTV-presenter Carolyn Lilipaly in June 1998.
+After earlier relations with Babette van Veen and Dagmar Liekens, Wauters met then MTV-presenter Carolyn Lilipaly in June 1998.
 They married on 22 December 1998, and divorced in 2001.

-Koen Wauters married Valerie De Booser on 17 July 2004.
+Wauters married Valerie De Booser on 17 July 2004.
 They divorced in January 2020.
 They have two children, daughter Zita and son Nono.

-Koen Wauters is also an ambassador for Plan Belgium.
+Wauters is also an ambassador for Plan Belgium.